-Luffa’s are part of the gourd family and most often they are used as a bath or kitchen sponges.
-Luffa are also used in many Asian countries as the ingredient in soups and stir-fried dishes.
+Luffas are part of the gourd family, and most often, they are used as bath or kitchen sponges.
+Luffa is also used in many Asian countries as an ingredient in soups and stir-fried dishes.

-Luffa is a hot weather plant so in order for the plants to grow year round they are kept in greenhouses.
-Even on cold days the luffa vines are kept at a comfy temperature.
+Luffa is a hot weather plant, so for the plants to grow year-round, they are kept in greenhouses.
+Even on cold days, the luffa vines are kept at a comfortable temperature.

 This little farm is a fun place to visit and makes a nice stop between Santa Maria and Pismo Beach.
-The farm is is full of interesting and signs plus loads of potted plants and herbs.
-The main attraction is, of course, is the Luffa plants.
+The farm is full of exciting and signs plus loads of potted plants and herbs.
+The main attraction is, of course, are the greenhouses full of Luffa plants.